How does a small business build quality backlinks?

 For example, if your business niche is social media and you write a guest blog article that is published on Mark Schaefer’s Schaefer Marketing Solutions’ blog, this one article with a link back to your website will be more beneficial than 200 guest blog articles on 200 other unrelated and lesser-known websites.

-Case in Point: My friend, Brooke Ballard, digital marketer & owner at B Squared Media, is a monthly contributor on Schaefer Marketing Solutions’ blog.
+Case in Point: My friend, Brooke Ballard, digital marketer & owner of B Squared Media, LLC, is a monthly contributor to Schaefer Marketing Solutions’ blog.
 Brooke states, “I do see a good boost on the week or 2 weeks after I post.”
-As an added bonus, Brooke shared that she also receives Twitter followers, too.
+As a bonus, Brooke shared that she also receives Twitter followers.
 What is even more amazing, is Brooke was originally a guest blogger and is now a regular monthly contributor.
 In addition, in 2019, she was named co-host of the Marketing Companion podcast.

 - Incorporate Social Media